 In the end, it’s all about the user experience.
 That’s why your website should have a clear architecture, valuable content, fast loading speeds, easy check-out procedures etc. User experience is one of the most important factors for the search engines, but guess what – for your users too!

 That’s why there are a few things you can do in your SEO strategy that will focus on the user entirely:

 - Use the right language.
 Stay away from industry jargon and difficult terms, since your customers might not be googling these.

 - Write engaging titles & meta descriptions.
 Your rankings might be up to the Google algorithms, the fact if you get the click or not is up to you!

-- Install easy navigation.
+- Install easy navigation and interaction elements.
 Once your users are on your site, you want to keep them there.
 Make sure they find their way around so they don’t leave in order to find the info somewhere else.

 - Create easy forms & check-out processes.
 Lengthy forms are one of the most important reasons why customers abandon their conversion.
 Make sure to keep your customers with you until the end.

 - Ensure clean coding.
 Make sure your code is clean and doesn’t contain any clutter or old parts so it’s easier for the Google bots to crawl to.